Why Did Rock Music Decline and Can It Make a Comeback?

 One of rock's problems seems to be demographic.
 Modern rock music is mainly being purchased by young, white males.
 Girls and women 40 and under mainly purchase pop music.
 Despite the success of some later female rockers like 10,000 Maniacs and Alanis Morissette, rock still seems to have a problem attracting female buyers.
 In 2006, the website smartgirl.com surveyed girls around the world on their music taste.
 While the survey didn't provide percentages, rock only appeared in the other category and that was just a tiny slice of the overall pie chart.
 Now, it's possible that some rock fans chose alternative (which covers several genres) but this was still less than half the size of the pop category.

-Unfortunately rock, which had it's origins in blues music, produced few well known African American stars.
+Unfortunately rock, which had it's origins in blues as well as country music, produced few well known African American stars.
 Jimi Hendrix, Chuck Berry and Little Richard (and BB King if you include blues rock) are just a few who are still widely known today.
 The most well known black artists from the past mostly sang soul, R&B and disco.
+Representation matters.
+Black, Latino and Asian youth may be less attracted to a genre with artists that rarely or never look like them.

 The early fan bases of rock stars like Elvis Presley and The Beatles were heavily female.
 However, rock stars themselves were largely male.
 Female rocker Janis Joplin felt that she had to become one of the boys to succeed in rock.
 Joan Jett also had a very masculine image.
 Like rap music today, rock was often criticized for having misogynistic lyrics and was considered an aggressive expression of male sexuality.
 Despite this, women made up a large portion of the fan bases of rock bands.